nikitapujari904m-cell/hello-world/README.md

 # hello-world
-This repositery is for creating priject redo
+This repositery is for creating project